ryanmaclean/esrally-docker/README.md

 ## Usage

-There's are two ENV variables, one `ENDPOINT` var that defaults to `192.168.99.100:9200` for Kitematic use, but you can over-ride it as follows:
+There's are three ENV variables, one `ENDPOINT` var that defaults to `192.168.99.100:9200` for Kitematic use, but you can over-ride it as follows:

 ```
 docker run -it ryanmaclean/esrally:latest -e ENDPOINT="54.32.263.2:9200"
 ```

-The other is `CREDENTIALS`, and is left blank, but may be needed when testing X-Pack-enabled clusters.
+Another is `CREDENTIALS`, and is left blank, but may be needed when testing X-Pack-enabled clusters.
 That can be done as follows:

 ```
 docker run -it ryanmaclean/esrally:latest -e CREDENTIALS=--client-options="basic_auth_user:'user',basic_auth_password:'password'"